 - All assignments must be uploaded in the specified file format (usually PDF).
-Do NOT upload documents in alternate file formats from what is specified for the assignment; many formats cause problems in Moodle.
-If you use a program like Google Docs or Word, you can convert the file by clicking File>Download As>PDF. - EMAILED ASSIGNMENTS WILL NEVER BE ACCEPTED.
+Do NOT upload documents in alternate file formats from what is specified; many formats cause problems in Moodle.
+If you use a program like Google Docs, Google Slides, or Word, you can convert the file by clicking File>Download As and choosing a file format. - EMAILED ASSIGNMENTS WILL NEVER BE ACCEPTED.
 I keep ALL records of student work in Moodle.
-Do NOT email me assignments "just as insurance" or because you are having difficulty using Moodle.
+Do NOT email me assignments "just in case," or because you are having difficulty using Moodle.
 If it's not in Moodle, it's not submitted, and will not be graded.